License GuideSOC 13-1032

 Read more

-Practicing as an insurance adjuster without an active license violates state law everywhere.
-Violators face civil fines and must return any income earned from unlicensed work.
+Unlicensed insurance adjusting violates state law across the country.
+Practitioners face civil fines and must return any income earned while unlicensed.
 Repeat offenses can result in criminal charges in certain states.
-The specific penalties vary by jurisdiction, so anyone offering adjustment services should verify their state's licensing requirements first.
+The specific penalties depend on state regulations and the severity of the violation.

 Career Outlook